 If you don't know what your device name is, please look at the supported hardware list for your platform.
 You will find a list of many common card names and their OpenBSD device names here.
 Combine the short alphabetical device name (such as fxp) with a number assigned by the kernel and you have an interface name (such as fxp0).
+The number is assigned based on various criteria, depending upon the card and other details of the system.
+Some cards are assigned by the order they are found during bus probing.
+Others may be by hardware resource settings or MAC address.

 You can find out what network interfaces have been identified by using the ifconfig(8) utility.
 The following command will show all network interfaces on a system.
-This sample output shows us only one physical ethernet interface, an fxp(4).
+This sample output shows us only one physical Ethernet interface, an fxp(4).